One of the best adventures you can have in the South Island of New Zealand – Doing a 2-day trip camping and kayaking in Doubtful Sound!

-The harsh and rugged beauty of it is what makes spots like Milford Sound such an attraction, and it’s little wonder that nearly a million people flock there every single year.
+The harsh and rugged beauty of Fiordland National Park is what makes spots like Milford Sound such an attraction, and it’s little wonder that nearly a million people flock there every single year.

-The downside of this popularity is of course the crowds, and those looking for an offbeat experience need to search elsewhere than the bays of Milford.
+The downside of Milford Sound is its popularity, as it’s one of the top places to go in New Zealand and has pretty big crowds.
+Those looking for an offbeat experience need to search elsewhere than the bays of Milford Sound.

 Check out our guide to help you travel to New Zealand.

-Luckily New Zealand knows how to deliver, and heading south of Milford Sound leads you to the mesmerising Doubtful Sound, boasting nearly as much visual splendour with a fraction of the crowds.
+Luckily New Zealand knows how to deliver, and heading south of Milford Sound in Fiordland National Park leads you to the mesmerising Doubtful Sound, boasting nearly as much visual splendour as Milford Sound with a fraction of the crowds.

 With a reputation that spread to intrepid travellers all across the country, we knew that we may have found our perfect adventure destination in Doubtful Sound.

 We kept the gorgeous little lakeside town of Te Anau as our base after the Milford Sound cruise, and signed up for an overnight kayaking tour with Go Orange, one of the leaders in fun adventure trips in New Zealand.

 For two days we’d paddle around this epic fjord, spending the night in a designated campsite that was used exclusively by the company.
 Every part of it sounded simply awesome

 We were given a packing list to help us get ready for the trip.
 The tents and sleeping mats would be supplied by the company, but we would need to bring our own sleeping bags if we didn’t want to rent them.

 Seeing as we travel with all of our own camping gear and backpacking tent anyway, this wasn’t much of an issue.